 If you suspect your child has been sending or receiving explicit messages, try your best not to freak out.
 Parents often react with harsh comments and immediate confiscation of phones.
 But you may be better served by an understanding approach.
 Teens are generally already embarrassed about sex.
 If you approach them with hostility, they’ll likely shut down and not respond well.

 Let your child know that you are there to support and guide them.
 But also make it clear that sexting is dangerous and can lead to unforeseen consequences.
 If your child is showing this behavior for the first time, they may just be trying to fit in with their peers.

 You may feel inclined to take your child’s phone right away, but this could deteriorate trust between you.
 They may also stop coming to you with future issues.
 Instead, implement device time boundaries.
 This limits the amount of time they are on their phone unsupervised but keeps a level of trust intact.

 Other than the social and moral implications of sexting at a young age, kids can become subject to a number of serious legal problems.
 It’s important to be aware of these risks so you can explain them in a way your child can understand.

 First and foremost, sexual images of minors are illegal everywhere.
-This is true even if these pictures were taken by a minor.
-It is also illegal in many jurisdictions for a minor to distribute these images, even if they are the one in the image.
+This is true even if a minor took these pictures.
+It is also illegal in many jurisdictions for a minor to distribute these images, even if they are the ones in the image.

 There are cases where minors have been charged with possession or distribution of child pornography after sharing and receiving pictures with other minors.
 This is a serious charge and can have ramifications following them through their lives and careers.